A Novel Framework for Online Supervised Learning with Feature Selection: Methods

-The OLSth is aimed at solving the following constrained minimization problem: It is a non-convex and NP-hard problem because of the sparsity constraint.
-Here, we propose a three step procedure to solve it: first, we use the online least squares to estimate $\hat \bbeta$, then we remove unimportant variables according to the coefficient magnitudes $|\beta_j|$, $j = 1, 2, \cdots, p$.
-Finally, we use least squares to refit the model on the subset of selected features.
-The prototype algorithm is described in Algorithm \ref{alg:olsth}.
-In the high dimensional case $(p > n)$, we can use the ridge regression estimator in the first step.
+which is a non-convex and NP-hard problem because of the sparsity constraint.
+A three-step procedure is proposed to find an approximate solution: first, the online least squares method is used to estimate $\hat\bbeta$.
+Then the important variables are selected according to the coefficient magnitudes $|\beta_j|$, $j = 1, 2, \cdots, p$.
+Finally, the least squares method is used to refit the model on the subset of selected features.
+The prototype method is described in Algorithm \ref{alg:olsth}.
+If the number of true variable $k^*$ is unknown, the important covariates can be selected by the hypothesis test $H_0: \beta_j = 0$ for each $j = 1,2,\cdots, p$, where a $t$-statistic or $z$-statistic may be used.

+\begin{remark} In the high dimensional scenario ($p > n$), the estimator $\hat{\bbeta}$ in step 1 of the Algorithm \ref{alg:olsth} can come from online ridge regression rather than the OLS estimator.
+If the true number $k^*$ is unknown, the multiple subset regression based on RAVEs can be run for high-dimensional statistical inference \citep{Liang2022MNR}, then the important features can be selected by using the $p$-values from the multiple hypothesis tests. \end{remark}